 2013 – Age 37

-- January – My health deteriorates out of the blue.
-I start to suffer regular incapacitating small bowel obstructions and regular hospital stays.
-After the second hospital admission, I’m advised I need more major surgery, this time to remove part of my small intestine.
+- January – My health deteriorates.
+I start to suffer regular incapacitating small bowel obstructions.
+After the second hospital admission, I need more major surgery, this time to remove part of my small intestine.

-- July – depressed and struggling with my recovery my photographer, Kelly, calls to say that a vintage company has picked up my photos for one of their campaigns and urges me to get better.
+- July – depressed and struggling with my recovery, my friend and photographer, Kelly, calls to say that a vintage company has picked up my photos for one of their campaigns and urges me to get better to do another shoot.
 I don’t know how.
-I feel lost, in shock and de-motivated, but then I remember I documented every step I took to recover from my 2008 surgery – what if those steps work again?
+I feel lost, in shock, and de-motivated, but then I remember I documented every step I took to recover from my 2008 surgery – what if those steps work again?

-- I work through the steps in two months and by October 2013 am determined to do the photoshoot.
+- I work through the steps in two months, spend a harrowing few weeks coming off high doses of Fentanyl (having a new appreciation for the trials of those with narcotic addictions), and by October 2013, I’m determined to do the photoshoot.

-- November – Kelly and I create that photoshoot and have an amazing time, producing beautiful photographs.
+- November – Kelly and I create the photoshoot and have a fantastic time, producing beautiful photographs.

-- The family and I have to go back to England to renew our visa and enjoy a break with family which I really need, my homesickness is hitting high levels.
+- The family and I have to go back to England to renew our visa and enjoy a break with family, which I need, my homesickness is hitting high levels.

 - Read around 60 books, largely losing myself in fantasy novels full of elves, fairies and magic, and books expanding my spirituality – you get through a lot when you’re in bed for months on end.

-I relearned what I had already learned in 2008/2009, the magic of which re-energises my commitment to sharing this important work with you.
-I also learned that there’s some serious familial healing needed in our household, and set the intention to bring even greater healing to our lives.
+I relearned what I had already learned in 2008/2009, the magic of which re-energises my commitment to sharing this important work with others.
+And my family is traumatised after this year and we need some serious attention paid to our healing.

 Photo credits of bottom two photos: Kelly Hsiao

-- 2014 is going to be the year to embrace this third chance at life – I know, three chances, what can I say?
+- 2014 will be the year to embrace this third chance at life – three chances, what can I say?
 I’m slow to get the message!

 - Launch a new website and online business – ‘Who’s That Lady’ is born.

-- Diagnosed with chronic migraines, pouchitis, GERD and Sleep Apnea.
-I feel like I’m playing illness bingo, anytime now I’ll call “Full House!” – I start to wonder what on earth the big prize is?
-Turns out it’s called Life, and mine is headed towards betterness.
+- I am diagnosed with chronic migraines, pouchitis, GERD and Sleep Apnea.
+I feel like I’m playing illness bingo.
+Anytime now I’ll call “Full House!” – I start to wonder what the big prize is?
+It turns out it’s called Life, and mine will get better.

-- Share my vintage photographs with magazines and have numerous spreads published.
+- I share my vintage photographs with magazines and have numerous spreads published.
 It’s a bizarre thing to see myself, someone who once had up to 30 bowel movements a day, posing in a swimsuit, in public, in a magazine!